xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 ---
 > Query Builder applies ONLY to the **built-in** advanced search function.

 Searching manually for test artifacts can be time-consuming.
-The Query Builder in Katalon Studio helps reduce time finding the desired test artifacts based on given criteria.
+The Query Builder in Katalon Studio helps reduce time spent on searching for the desired test artifacts, based on given criteria.

 The search function is used for test artifacts such as test cases, test suites, and folders.

-There are two ways to use the Search function in Katalon Studio: input your search criteria directly on the **Search bar** or use the **Query Builder** button.
+There are two ways to use the Search function in Katalon Studio: input your search criteria directly in the Search bar or use the **Query Builder** button.

-This article guides you through how to view basic information of an object and how to use the search function in Katalon Studio.
+This article shows you how to view basic information of an object and how to use the search function in Katalon Studio.

 ## IDs and Properties